jules2689/courses/README.md

 Musings in :computer: Computer Science Education :computer:

 The repository is intended to gather a series of essential courses and skills into a succinct and central location.
 Each course is intended to be concise, but also explain why the skill or course is necessary.
+The work should usually be on the more practical / hands-on side, with a little theory of course.

 This is not intended to cover the entire set of courses at a university, but be a set of courses that can get someone started on the right track.